-How long is vegetable broth good for after expiration date?
+How long is vegetable broth good for after the expiration date?

 While most store-bought vegetable broth has a best-by date, remember that this is not an 'expiration date'; it is just a best-by date where the product usually can and lasts long after that date.

-It’s because the date isn’t the broth’s date of expiration, but it just gives an estimation of how long you can have peak quality broth.
-So it means you can safely use the broth even weeks after the date.
+It's because the date isn't the broth's expiration date, but it just estimates how long you can have peak quality broth.
+So, you can safely use the broth even weeks after the date.

 Telltale signs vegetable broth has gone bad

-While there are many vegetable broth brands available, and you can also make your own, its flavor and color vary depending on the broth.
-And with so many variables involved, here’s how you can tell if your vegetable broth has gone wrong.
+While many vegetable broth brands are available, and you can make your own, its flavor and color vary depending on the broth.
+And with so many variables involved, here's how you can tell if your vegetable broth has gone wrong.

 1 Best by date:

-As every vegetable broth can and carton comes with a best-by-date, you first have to check It to find out if you can use It or not.
-Even homemade broth that’s canned and stored should have a date to help you ascertain if it’s good to use.
+As every vegetable broth can and carton comes with a best-by-date, you first have to check whether you can use it or not.
+Even homemade broth that is canned and stored should have a date to help you ascertain if it's good to use.

 2 Quality of container: